 Check if there is a spare toner cartridge stored in your unit.
 If not, contact the Help Desk and we will send you a replacement.
 We only have replacements for public printers.

 Even though the printer says that the toner is low, there is still enough in the cartridge to keep printing for a few days, or even weeks.
 Change the cartridge when the printer says to, or when printing quality is reduced.
-The empty toner cartridge can be sent back to HP for recycling (a return shipping label is in the toner box).
+You can also monitor the level of the toner cartridge on the print status page.
+An empty toner cartridge can be sent back to HP for recycling (a return shipping label is in the toner box).